yihongXU/deepMOT/README.md

 ```
 python tracking_on_mot.py -h
 ```
-the results are save by default under *deepmot/saved_results/txts/test_folder*
+The results are save by default under *deepmot/saved_results/txts/test_folder/*.

 - Visualization
 After finishing tracking, you can visualize your results by plotting bounding box to images.